Venura-94/Loan-Predictor/README.md

 - Seaborn for visualizing crucial patterns.
 - Sklearn for classification analysis and Decision Tree modeling to compare accuracies.

-# Optimization has been done using ensemble learning techniques
+# Optimization Steps Were Carried Out Using Below Steps
 - Boosting
 - Bagging
-- Stacking
-Also tested with the different feature states to test the changes in the prediction results.
+- Stacking / Also tested with the different feature states to test the changes in the prediction results.